WatheqAttrah/phase-2-project/README.old.md

 7. Open your browser and visit http://localhost:3000 to view the application.

 # Usage
 - Navigate to the home page to see the welcome message.
 - Use the navbar to switch between different sections of the application.
 - Fill out the form and submit to create a new entry.
 - Fill the contact form section to learn more about the developer or the purpose of the application.

+# Contributing
+.
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please create a new issue or submit a pull request.

+# License
+.
+This project is licensed under the MIT License.